On the local stability of semidefinite relaxations: Introduction

-SDP relaxations of QCQP's and polynomial optimization problems have attracted major research in recent years~\cite{Goemans1995,Luo2010,Blekherman2013}.
+The first is the use of SDP relaxations to solve nonlinear, nonconvex optimization problems~\cite{Luo2010,Blekherman2013}.
 There are several results concerning conditions under which SDP relaxations are tight \cite{Zhang2000,Ye2003,Beck2006,Kim2003}.
-Classes of QCQP's such as trust-region problems~\cite{Stern1995}, S-lemma type problems~\cite{Polik2007}, and combinatorial optimization problems~\cite{Lovasz1979,Gouveia2010} have been well investigated.
-These references are far from extensive, since there has been plenty of research in this area.
-More recently, some tightness results have appeared for statistical estimation problems.
-In particular, it was shown that the SDP relaxations of the triangulation problem~\cite{Aholt2012} and the rotation synchronization problem are tight under low noise assumptions~\cite{Eriksson2018,Fredriksson2012}.
-Our techniques allow a systematic analysis of such estimation problems in the low noise regime.
+Classes of QCQPs such as trust-region problems~\cite{Stern1995}, S-lemma type problems~\cite{Polik2007}, and combinatorial optimization problems~\cite{Gouveia2010} have been well investigated, and these references are far from exhaustive.

-Perturbation analysis of nonlinear programs is a well studied subject~\cite{Bonnans2013,Fiacco1990,Levy2000}.
+The second is the perturbation theory of nonlinear programs.
+This is also a mature area of work~\cite{Bonnans2013,Fiacco1990,Levy2000}.
 In particular, sufficient conditions for continuity and differentiability of the optimal value/solutions are known~\cite{Bonnans2013,Fiacco1990}.
 Similarly, the Lipschizian stability of general optimization problems, together with concepts such as tilt/full stability, has received a lot of attention~\cite{Levy2000,Mordukhovich2013}.

-As opposed to previous work we are mostly interested in the correctness of the SDP relaxation (zero-duality-gap).
-As far as we know, no previous work has studied conditions that guarantee zero-duality-gap nearby a good parameter~$\bar\theta$.
+The subject of this paper is the tightness of SDP relaxations as the QCQP is perturbed.
+This topic has attracted attention over the past decade as SDPs have been used successfully to solve estimation problems in practice, but a theoretical explanation of their efficacy has remained elusive.
+However, a number of problem specific tightness results have appeared.
+In particular, it was shown that the SDP relaxations of the triangulation problem~\cite{Aholt2012} and the rotation synchronization problem are tight under low noise assumptions~\cite{Eriksson2018,Fredriksson2012}.
+Our results provide a uniform framework to analyze these and a much broader class of QCQPs.